 Furnishings of ancient Rome, particularly the folding curule chairs, were the source of inspiration for the Roman Curule Bench.
-In the Roman Republic, and Empire, the curule chair (sella curulis, supposedly from currus, “chariot”) was the seat upon which magistrates holding imperium were entitled to sit.
+In the Roman Republic, and Empire the curule chair (sella curulis, supposedly from currus, “chariot”) was the seat upon which magistrates holding imperium were entitled to sit.
 It was traditionally made with curved legs forming a wide X. The chair had no back.
 Although often of luxurious construction, this chair was meant to be uncomfortable to sit on for long periods of time – the double symbolism being that the official was expected to carry out his public function in an efficient and timely manner.
 Furthermore, that his office, being an office of the republic, was temporary and not permanent.
-The chair could be folded, and thus was easily transportable, in accord with its original function i.e. a seat for pro-magisterial commanders in the field.
+The chair could be folded, and thus was easily transportable, in accordance with its original function i.e. a seat for pro-magisterial commanders in the field.

 Returns and Exchanges

 There are a few important things to keep in mind when returning a product you purchased.You can return unwanted items by post within 7 working days of receipt of your goods.

 - You have 14 calendar days to return an item from the date you received it.

 - Only items that have been purchased directly from Us.